-Carbon Balanced, a programme by the World Land Trust, enables individuals and companies to offset their unavoidable greenhouse gas emissions through the protection and restoration of carbon-rich wildlife habitats in the tropics.
+Carbon Balanced, a World Land Trust (WLT) programme, enables individuals and companies to offset their unavoidable greenhouse gas emissions through the protection and restoration of carbon-rich wildlife habitats in the tropics.
 The following pages explain the process:

 - What is Carbon Balanced offsetting and how are offsets achieved?